-- Connect to: CPTC_Students Your username will be your last name + last 4 of Student ID Number: doe1234 - 3.
+- 5. Connect to: CPTC_Students - 6.
+Students Starting CPTC Classes in Summer 2022: Your username will be your first initial + your last name and the last 4 digits of your ctcLink ID (beginning with a 1 or a 2).
+Example: student Primrose Everdeen with ctcLink ID 212345678: peverdeen5678 Students in CPTC classes before Summer 2022: Your username will be your last name + the last 4 digits of your old student ID (beginning with an 8 or a 9).
+Example: student Katniss Everdeen with ID 975123456: everdeen3456 - 7.
 A default password has been created for you to access the wireless network.
-For example: student John Doe born February 5, 1978 will have a default password: cptc05Feb1978.
-Note: Please be sure to capitalize the first letter of the month only in the detault password. - 4.
-If you have any trouble logging in, or need to change your password, please make an appointment for assistance at the Learning Resource Center (Bldg 15), the South Hill Campus Lobby, or visit cptc.edu/mycc/wifi.
+For example: a student born June 8, 1999 will have a default password: cptc08Jun1999.
+Note: Please be sure to capitalize the first letter of the month only in the default password. - 8.
+If you have any trouble logging in, or need to change your password, please make an appointment for assistance at the Learning Resource Center (Bldg 15), the South Hill Campus Lobby, or visit www.cptc.edu/lrc/computer-lab/wi-fi